Click on a link below for information about a select topic area.

 Please note the following:

 Non-credit enrollment is available to students, faculty, staff and community members.
 UO tuition is not assessed and non-credit courses do not appear on student transcripts.
-Non-credit students may register at the PE Office, 102 Esslinger Hall, with a permission to add form provided by the course instructor.
+Non-credit students may register at the Student Recreation Center with a permission to add form provided by the course instructor.
 Students may pay the activity fee by cash, check, or be billed.
 The fee waiver for senior citizen auditors does not apply to PE & REC courses.